jereinhardt/feste/README.md

 end
 ```

 Feste identifies your users by email address.
 Feste assumes that your user model has an `email` attribute to reference a user's email address.
-If you access your user's email through a different attribute or method, you can tell Feste the correct alias using `email_source`.
+If you access your user's email through a different attribute or method, you can tell Feste the correct alias using `subscriber_email_source`.

 ```ruby
 class User < ApplicationRecord